pkp/pkp-docs/admin-guide/3.3/en/securing-your-system.md

 * Make sure you have antivirus software installed, and that it is up to date
 * Make sure your operating system and all software (especially Word and Excel) are kept up to date, ideally by turning on any auto-update features available to you
 * Make sure you have a backup solution available for your work computers
-* Practice good password management: don’t use the same username/password in OJS, OMP, or OCS as you would for any other online account, and don’t use an easy to guess password
+* Practice good password management: don’t use the same username/password in OJS, OMP, or OPS as you would for any other online account, and don’t use an easy to guess password
 * Treat everything that you get online with the knowledge that you received it from someone you don’t know, and act likewise.
 If a submission appears to be suspicious for any reason (strange email address, suspiciously generic title or abstract, etc.), treat the included files with an additional level of diligence.

 ## Encryption